xavier268/angular2-node-mongo-jwt-googleGraph/README.md

+# angular2-node-mongo-jwt-googleGraph

-# Verdant-Prune : A full-fledged proof-of-concept
+A full-fledged proof-of-concept application to test/demontsrate use of the various technologies.

 ## Application is demontrating